 - The batter will be really thick so you'll have to spread it out in the pan.
 If you plan on making the chocolate drizzle, make sure to create some grooves on the top of the brownies for the drizzle to settle in the grooves when you pour it later.

 - Bake the brownies at 400 F for 20 minutes.
 Remove and let cool.
 Serve warm if you like, but I HIGHLY recommend freezing them for best texture.
 Once brownies are cooled to room temperature, transfer the baking tray to the freezer to solidify for about 1 hour.

-- Make the healthy chocolate drizzle.
+- Make the chocolate drizzle.
 In a small saucepan, combine the coconut oil, cacao powder, maple syrup, vanilla, and sea salt.
 Heat on medium-low and stir until melted down and combined.
 Remove and set aside.

 - Once the brownies are solidified, remove the tray from the freezer and lift up the parchment paper to remove the brownies from the tray.
 Slice into even pieces to make about 16 bars.
 Drizzle the chocolate syrup over the brownies, ensuring it pools into the grooves you created.
 Since the brownies are chilled, the chocolate will solidify into a nice crunchy shell.

 - For best taste and texture, refrigerate brownies overnight.
 Enjoy!